What exactly is a 'derived identity'? What does BYOD stand for? Or, what does 'privacy by design' mean?

 This serves as a point of connection between different networks that work together using different protocols and addresses.

 The European General Data Protection Regulation (GDPR) contains rules for companies and public authorities on how personal data is to be protected.
-At the same time, it also ensures the free exchange if data within the European internal market.
-The Regulation came into effect on 24 May 2016 and must be applied from 25 May 2018 at the latest.
+At the same time, it also ensures the free exchange of data within the European internal market.
+The regulation came into effect on 24 May 2016 and must be applied since 25 May 2018 at the latest.
 It is part of the EU’s reform of data protection rules.
-The Regulation establishes the legal basis for data protection activities and defines the rights of data subjects and the obligations of companies.
+The regulation establishes the legal basis for data protection activities and defines the rights of data subjects and the obligations of companies.
 One new element is the ‘right to be forgotten’.
 The GDPR is also binding upon companies based outside the EU but used by EU citizens.

 From the word 'to hack', this term refers to people who access IT systems and infrastructures without authorisation and for different reasons.
 They do this by tracking down security gaps.
 Hackers use malware, for instance, to bypass security equipment.
 So-called hacks may be aimed to change system settings, to steal data and digital identities or to draw public attention to security loopholes.

 The electronic Health Professional Card (eHPC) is a personalized chip card in credit card format which can be used in the telematics infrastructure as a physician's ID.
 The card is issued to medical professionals such as chemists, physicians, dentists and psychotherapists.
 The eHPC allows medical professionals to exchange electronic data among each other or with hospitals and health insurance companies.
 Using the card, these professionals can authenticate themselves electronically, encrypt e-mails and use the qualified electronic signature, for instance, to digitally sign an electronic medical report.